deyran/asp-net-razor-training/overview.md

     2. *Build()*: creates an instance of the *WebApplication*.
 It finalizes the configuration an sets up the application to handle incoming requests

     3. *var app:WebApplication*: Is a WebApplication instance assigned in the app variable that represents the ASP.NET Core web application.

+In the code below we can see an example of the content of the program.cs file

 ### The .csproj file